fiefaneves/RoadToDev/README.md

 - Interactive form to asses developer skills.
 - AI-powered roadmap generation tailored to user preferences.
 - Text representation of the roadmap with dynamic node-link diagrams.
-//- Responsive and modern UI/UX.
+- Responsive and modern UI/UX.
-//- Integration with external learning platforms (planned).

 ---

 ## **Demo**

-Add a live link here once hosted (e.g., Vercel or Netlify).

 **Live Demo:** [Roadmap Generator](https://example.com)
 ![alt text](capturas-do-sistema/image.png)

 ![alt text](capturas-do-sistema/image-2.png)

 print do texto do road
 Include a gif or screenshot of the application showcasing the roadmap creation process.